wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-secure/README.md

 -------------

 * Maven
-* An application server with the wildfly-camel subsystem installed
+* An application server with Red Hat Fuse installed

 Running the example
 -------------------